Measuring employment and unemployment

 But in terms of services, only those activities that produce an output which can be sold are considered work[4].
 So transporting the harvested vegetables to the market for sale is work, but cooking those vegetables for the household members to eat, or the feeding of small children is not considered work.
 Whether this unpaid care and domestic work that is mostly performed by women should be counted as productive work is a widely debated topic in labour economics[5].

-When the reference period is one year, a person who worked for at least one month in the preceding year is considered to have been employed[6].
-A person who sought or was available for work for at least one month during the year but did not work for even one month during the year is considered to be unemployed.
+When the reference period is one year, a person who worked for at least 30 days in the preceding 365 days is considered to be employed[6].
+A person who looked for work or was available for work, but could not work for even 30 days in the preceding 365 days is considered to be unemployed.
 This method produced an unemployment rate of 3.2% in 2022-23 among India's working age population.

 Taken together, this means that in 2022-23, 3.2% of people did not find work for even one month in the year, but 5.2% of people were not able to find work for even one hour in the preceding week.

-That India exhibits a higher unemployment rate in current weekly status than in the usual status could suggest that people who usually have some work during the year may not be employed at the time of survey due to seasonality of some occupations, and the lack of stability in others.
+That India has a higher unemployment rate in current weekly status than in the usual status could suggest that people who usually have some work during the year may not be employed at the time of survey due to seasonality of some occupations, and the lack of stability in others.

 [1] The PLFS provides us with three key ratios or rates: the labour force participation rate, the worker population ratio, and the unemployment rate.
 Apart from this, it records labour incomes, hours spent at work, and other labour characteristics.